Kulhad-Pizza/.github/profile/README.md

 Although Gurpreet’s parents were initially hesitant, Sehaj’s sincerity and dedication won them over.
 Their approval led to a joyful wedding, and Gurpreet joined Sehaj in Jalandhar to start a new chapter together.

+# Viral Kulhad Pizza Couple
+After their marriage, Gurpreet joined Sehaj in running their small food stall.
+Though she had little experience in cooking at first, she quickly adapted and learned the skills needed to help the business thrive.

+One day, while serving customers, a food blogger noticed the couple’s unique pizza served in traditional kulhads (clay cups) and shared their story on social media.
+The video went viral, capturing the attention of food lovers far and wide.

+Soon, people from Delhi, Rajasthan, Uttar Pradesh, and even Bihar began flocking to their stall, eager to taste the famous kulhad pizza and meet the charming couple behind it.

+As their popularity soared, Sehaj and Gurpreet built a large following on social media.
+Sehaj reached 257,000 followers on Instagram, while Gurpreet gathered 161,000.
+They also started a YouTube channel to share their journey and daily life, further connecting with their growing fanbase.